luisarizmendi/openshift-edge-demos/demos/placement/doc/00-preparation.md

 * **OpenShift "Hub" Cluster**: Typically configured with 3 worker nodes, each possessing 8 cores and 16GB of memory.
 * **OpenShift "Edge" Clusters**: At least one additional OpenShift cluster (Minimum resources is ok).

+  > **NOTE**
+  >
+  > The "Hub" Cluster is the OpenShift Cluster where ACM is deployed.
+In this case this will be our "Cloud" cluster.

 ## Environment Setup

 All demo deployments comprehends three main groups of steps: